 Stem-level forest inventory from a single aerial LiDAR flight.
 Individual location, DBH, height, and product class for every tree above threshold — verified against the source point cloud, repeatable across flights.

-A single Agcopter flight produces a photographic 3D scene of the stand, an isolated stem cloud where every tree is individually located and measured, and a centimeter-class bare-earth terrain model.
+An Agcopter delivery includes a photographic 3D scene of the stand, an isolated stem cloud where every tree is individually located and measured, and a high-density bare-earth surface for forest-management use.
 Scroll to compare.

 Each tree rendered as a colored cylinder — blue for shorter stems through yellow to red for the tallest.
 On the 70-acre pilot stand: 309 trees over 150 ft, including seven exceeding 180 ft.
 The canopy height model is delivered as crown-polygon shapefiles linked back to the stem inventory.